-The program was held at the NSTA National Conference on Science Education in Indianapolis, Indiana on March 30, 2012.
+This symposium was held at the NSTA National Conference on Science Education in St. Louis, MO.
+The International

 For more information contact firstname.lastname@example.org